 The truth is that quitting smoking just four to six weeks before your surgery—and staying smoke-free afterward—can lower your risk of serious complications and help you recover more quickly.

-That is where UPMC Pinnacle’s Surgery Optimization Clinic can help.
+That is where UPMC’s Surgery Optimization Clinic can help.
 Surgery optimization specialists work with you to help you quit smoking so you are in the best possible shape before having surgery.

 Here’s why quitting smoking before surgery is important.